darktasevski/CompSci/blog/shellscripting.md

 ---

 That's it for now, I'll write a bit about tests and loops in the next one.
-Thanks for reading, and if you have any question, just ask away!
+Thanks for reading, and if you have any question, feel free to shoot me a message!